yugabyte/yugabyte-db/docs/content/latest/yugabyte-cloud/cloud-connect/_index.md

 Connect to clusters in Yugabyte Cloud in the following ways:

-- Cloud shell - Connect using any browser.
+- From a browser - Use cloud shell to connect to your database using any modern browser.
 No need to set up an IP allow list, all you need is your database password.
-- Client shells - Connect from your desktop using the ysqlsh or ycqlsh shells.
-Your machine must be added to the cluster IP allow list and an SSL connection is required.
+- From your desktop - Install the ysqlsh or ycqlsh client shells to connect to your database from your desktop.
+Your computer must be added to the cluster IP allow list and an SSL connection is required.
 - Applications - Connect your applications to your cluster database.

+Once you have connected to the database, you can add database users so that other team members can access the database.

 <div class="row">